mlcommons/ck/docs/src/installation.md

 ## Virtual CK environments with templates

-We suggest you to use [virtual CK environments](https://github.com/octoml/venv) with various automation templates shared by the community such as MLPerf inference.
+We suggest you to use [virtual CK environments](https://github.com/octoml/venv) with various automation templates shared by the community such as MLPerf&trade; inference.

 See https://github.com/octoml/venv for more details.